 I eventually left the industry.
 I had watched as my colleagues were off on long-term sick.
-I had previously cut down on drinking and abusing alcohol but found that the consumption had risen considerably in the last nine months.
+I had previously cut down on drinking and abusing alcohol but found that my consumption had risen considerably in the last nine months.
 I was telling myself that I needed a drink to unwind and cope.
-That was not the truth, but at least I was at a stage in my life where I was able to see the bigger picture and create change.
+That was not the truth, but at least I was at a stage in my life where I could see the bigger picture and create change.

 What about you

 Are you happy in your place of work?
 There are plenty of people that enjoy their places of work.
 However, it does not mean that employers should take advantage of the staff.